-Watch the Vibe Tablet, Vibe Reader (iPad app) and EBookStore promotional video below.
+You can watch the Vibe Tablet, Reader and EBookStore promotional video here shown during the conference.

 Consider it as our local version of Apple’s iBookStore and Amazon’s Kindle Bookstore.
 Apple has the iPad, Amazon has Kindle, Barnes and Noble has the Nook and Vibe Bookstore has the Vibe Tablet.

 And like Apple and Amazon, Vibe’s books are not limited to its tablet — because Vibe is also an app for tablets and smartphones of various platforms, much like Kindle. :)

 But the similarity ends there.
 For Philippine education, Vibe isn’t just an app or a tablet — it is the new frontier of education — the so-called “brave new world”, if you will.

 Vibe aims to revolutionize classroom learning as we know it and Vibe is probably just one of many other ideas to come.

 But what is Vibe exactly and how does it differ from other tablets out there?

 “Vibe is the first Philippine electronic bookstore.
 With Vibe, Filipinos will be able to access and buy all kinds of reading material through their smartphones and computing devices.
 Vibe is also the name of a reading application (app) that can be downloaded for free and installed on PCs, Mac computers, Android devices, iPhone and iPads.”